Could You Be Owed Equal Pay from a UK Supermarket?

 Overview

-If you work at an Asda, Morrisons, Sainsbury’s or Tesco store – or if you have previously worked at a store in England or Wales in the last six years – you could have an supermarket equal pay claim.
+If you work at an Asda, Co-op, Morrisons, Sainsbury’s or Tesco store – or if you have previously worked at a store in England or Wales in the last six years – this could affect you.

 At a glance